Information and referrals for people with disability and their supporters about coronavirus (COVID-19)

 - Fact sheet - JobKeeper Payment impacts on Carer Payment Recipients - Easy Read

-The latest information is available on the Australian Government website.
+You can also find up-to-date coronavirus (COVID-19) advice and information on the Australian Government website.
 This site is updated all the time.

 If you still have questions or concerns, or if it is hard to get help with any places, contact the Disability Information Helpline on 1800 643 787.
 They will try their best to help you.
 You are not alone.